epertt/CalendarApp/README.md

 # CalendarApp
 Simple multi-user calendar application that shows a single year, month or week, with the current day highlighted.
-Other (not yet implemented) features will include adding notes to days, as well as editing the notes, which will be shown on the calendar view.
+Other features include adding notes to days, as well as editing the notes (not yet implemented), which will be shown on the calendar view.

 ## Documentation
 - [Requirements specification](./dokumentaatio/requirements_specification.md)